The Science and Benefits of Ice Baths

 Ice baths have been used for decades as an effective tool for post-exercise recovery and are becoming increasingly featured, trending on Instagram, TikTok and even being used by athletes pre and post workout in the Crossfit Games.

 With ice baths becoming a viral sensation, the exploration into benefits of cold plunge are also being further explored.
-The benefits of ice baths and cold water exposure has been discussed in depth by experts in the fied like Dr Susanna Soeberg, Dr Andrew Huberman and Dr Rhonda Patrick, who each plunge into the cold hard facts about what exactly a regular ice bath can do for everything from mental health, fat loss, resilience, muscle recovery, sleep, hormones, brain health, focus and energy levels.
+Ice bath benefits from cold water exposure have been discussed in depth by experts in the field like Dr Susanna Soeberg, Dr Andrew Huberman and Dr Rhonda Patrick, who each plunge into the cold hard facts about what exactly a regular ice bath can do for everything from mental health, fat loss, resilience, muscle recovery, sleep, hormones, brain health, focus and energy levels.

 In this article, we will explore some of these key ice bath benefits in depth and show you how you can incorporate using cold plunge at home to boost daily health and wellbeing.
 For athletes and home users alike, there are a couple of key reasons to take regular ice baths following exercise and as part of a simple practice to improve overall health.